sourcefuse/arc-saas/services/tenant-management-service/README.md

 ## Event Publishing

-The service supports pluggable event strategies — EventBridge, SQS, and BullMQ — through the loopback4-message-bus-connector.
+The service supports pluggable event strategies through the [loopback4-message-bus-connector](https://www.npmjs.com/package/loopback4-message-bus-connector).

 You can publish provisioning or deployment events by injecting a Producer for your desired message bus strategy.